Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 The Brown motor-bicycle for 1911 has an engine of slightly larger bore and stroke than its predecessor of 1910, the dimensions being now 86 mm. by 86 mm., instead of 85 mm. square.
 A very excellent feature is the provision of adjustments to the valve tappets.
 The crankshaft rotates in ball bearings.
 The magneto is located in front of the crankcase, over the exhaust silencer, and the handlebar controlled carburetter is close up to the back of the cylinder.
 The top tube meets the bottom one at the head, the upper part of the socket being strengthened by a web.
 This brings the top down to 29ins. from the ground, about as low as it is possible to get it without bends.

-is suspended by other links from a collar bearing on a central main spiral spring, and surmounted by
+other links from a collar bearing on a central main spiral spring, and surmounted by a buffer

-a buffer spring.
+spring.
 The lamp bracket is specially strong, and is incorporated with the handlebar lug.
+The

-Bros. are open to appoint agents here they have no representatives and terms will be supplied on
+Brown Bros. are open to appoint agents here they have no representatives and terms will be

 Olympia Show, November 1910